MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignproperties.md

 title: AcxStreamInitAssignProperties
 ms.date: 02/02/2022
 targetos: Windows
-description: The AcxStreamInitAssignProperties function assigns an array of properties to a stream, device and circuit (TBD) using an ACXSTREAM_INIT object.
+description: The AcxStreamInitAssignProperties function assigns an array of properties to a stream using an ACXSTREAM_INIT object.
 prerelease: true
 req.assembly:
 req.construct-type: function